Generic selectors

 Tokyo Skytree photo by Akonnchiroll

-Tokyo Skytree is Japan’s tallest structure at 634 meters.
+Tokyo Skytree is Japan’s tallest structure at 634 meters, a remarkable Japanese landmark.
 It was built in 2012 and is a broadcasting tower.
 It has two observation decks.
 The Skytree uses special technology to resist earthquakes.
 This tower is famous and loved by visitors.

 This video is made by The B1M